rajsite/rajsite.com/_posts/2016-06-25-scraping-web-pages-in-labview.md

 ### When An API is Not Available

 If the web service does not provide an API it is time to get crafty.
 We have to resort on relying on HTML structure or finding out where data is dynamically loaded from.
-This is the approach used by [the video](#topofpage) and can be summarized roughly as follows:
+This is the approach used by the video at the top of the page and can be summarized roughly as follows:

 1. Find a web page you want to scrape in your web browser.